Price Discrimination

 When the monopolist can readily identify discrete market segments with different demand elasticities, the monopolist charges the profit-maximizing price for each of the segments.
 This strategy is sometimes called third-degree price discrimination.
 Some examples of third-degree price discrimination include charging different prices according to age, or by charging the same price to everyone, but providing financial aid for lower income buyers, which is a universal method used by institutions of higher education.
 Another common form of price discrimination is charging lower rates for children and for seniors at restaurants, movie theaters, and other forms of entertainment.

 When the monopolist knows there are different market segments but cannot identify the segments or cannot charge different prices specifically to those segments, then the monopolist resorts to selling techniques that appeal to the different groups — sometimes called second-degree price discrimination.
-Examples of this type of market segregation is selling at different unit prices, depending on the amount bought, or through the use of coupons.
+Examples of this type of market segregation is selling at different unit prices, depending on the amount bought, or with coupons.
 Generally, buyers, such as most businesses and wealthy people, who are not price sensitive do not take the time to clip coupons.
-Price-sensitive buyers often do clip coupons and, thus, get the discounted price.
-Some segments of the population, such as the unemployed, also have more time to clip coupons.
+Price-sensitive buyers often do clip coupons to get the discounted price.
+Some population segments, such as the unemployed, also have more time to clip coupons.

 The benefit of price discrimination to the monopolist is greater profits, of course, but it also increases productive and allocative efficiency because more product is produced and is made available to a greater market than would otherwise be provided by the monopoly.